 Prepare the fish before by cleaning it and drying it with a paper towel.
 Score fish along both sides.
 Lightly salt both sides and inside the scoring.
 Prepare flour on a plate or in a bag and bread the fish evenly on both sides.

 Add the fish to heated oil (350F/175C).
 Fry for 6-8 minutes on each side, until golden brown.
-Avoid turning many times and try to turn only when one side is ready.
+Avoid turning many times and try to turn only when ready.

 For a mix of salty and sweet, try the Vietnamese Soy Sauce Glaze